What we do in short

 We connect people who work on projects for an open and just society

 Over the past seven years, we have built a community in Germany with thousands of volunteers.
-We support labs in over 25 different cities, organize hackathons and conferences, and bring together representatives from politics and civil society in order to foster change.s
+We support labs in more than 26 cities, organise conferences and hackathons, and connect representatives from politics and civil society to foster change.

 We strengthen digital literacy and the ethical use of technology

 Only those who understand technology can help shape it.
-This is why we offer workshops on a wide variety of topics such as data literacy, open data and open education.
+This is why we offer workshops on a wide variety of topics such as data literacy, open data, and open education.
+We also develop individual educational concepts.